Simple Pleasures Hat

 Materials

-- 1 ball of Rowan’s Kid Silk Haze, 70% super kid mohair, 30% silk (This color is “Majestic”, #589.)
+- 1 ball of Rowan’s Kid Silk Haze, 70% super kid mohair and 30% silk.
+This color is “Majestic”, #589.
 (For more color options, consider Alchemy’s Haiku mohair/silk blend.
 The equivalent gauge of Kid Silk Haze, it’s a beautifully hand dyed alternative.)

-- 1 skein of Jade Sapphire’s 2 Ply Cashmere-Silk, 45% cashmere, 55% silk.
+- 1 skein of Jade Sapphire’s 2 Ply Cashmere-Silk, 45% cashmere and 55% silk.
 This is color is “Tea Leaves”.
-(NOTE: We no longer offer Jade Sapphire’s 2-Ply Cashmere, but choose from one of our other fingering weight yarns.)

 - A US 8 (5 mm), 16-inch circular needle